BumbleSoftware/Fastload/README.md

-# Short explanation:
+# Short explanation
-Fastload is a mod that provides numerous methods of control over world loading.
-Most of which are intended to optimise it; to speed it up.
+Fastload is a *relatively* simple mod that changes some crucial parts of world loading to speed it up.

-# Environments:
+# Environments
 - Client (Optional)
 - Server (Optional)

-# Credits:
+# Credits
 - StockiesLad (Owner)
 - JoostMSoftware (Co-Owner)
 - AbdElAziz333 (Forge)
 - VidTu (Ksyxis (Idea))
 - kennytv (Forcecloseloadingscreen (Code))

-# Features:
+# Features
-- Chunk Pre-generation: Reducing 21^2 chunks to 5^2 (Configurable)
+- 441 Pre-generator: Entirely yanks it to sync chunk generation with chunk rendering.
 - Loading Screens: Cancellable (Configurable)
 - Rendering: Pre-rendering Phase (Configurable)

-# Suggested With:
+# Suggested With
 - C2ME: Optimises chunk generation.
 - Sodium: Optimises chunk rendering.

-# Speed times (Default Settings, My system):
-- Vanilla:
-  - Create New world: ~32 sec
-  - Load World: ~5 sec

-- Fastload:
-  - Create New World: ~23 sec
-  - Load World: ~3 sec

-# Explanation:
+# Explanation
 The 441 chunk loading engine is pretty much what the name is.
 The reason for it being 441 chunks is that it generates chunks in a 10 chunk radius as a square.
 So multiply that by 2, add 1 (because you are standing on a chunk) and square it.
-Fastload simply adjusts the radius to be lower by default, whilst also making it changeable like every other chunk radius.

-During world loading, there is also a lot of pretty much unnecessary loading screens.
-Fastload makes them skippable.
-To replace this, there is a pre-rendering phase that has a customisable radius as well.
-It allows chunks to be generated uniformly around you, unlike vanilla behaviour which only renders visible chunks.
-If you really wanted to, you could skip loading screens & 441 chunk loading directly to this phase.
-It will be faster with 0 downsides.
+Fastload removes this *feature* as it is a huge waste of time.
+Instead, it will only load 1 chunk (the spawn chunk) and loads the rest of the spawn region during early rendering.

+Along with that, it also replaces some of the loading screens with its own implementation.
+This pretty much allows rendering to begin immediately instead of it being halted until the player spawn packet is received.

 # Links
 - Modrinth: https://modrinth.com/mod/fastload